Submissions

 INTRODUCTION

-The aim of MED PHOENIX is to increase the visibility and ease of use of open access scientific and scholarly articles that promote in increased usage and bring positive impact in medical knowledge and research activities.
-Considering these facts, MED PHOENIX grants the permission to read, copy, print, download, distribute, search, or link to the full texts of these articles which is available online (www.nmcbir.edu.np) freely.
-At present, authors do not have to pay for submission, processing or publication of manuscripts in MED PHOENIX.
+The aim of MED PHOENIX is to increase the visibility and ease of use of open access scientific and scholarly articles, promoting their increased usage and bring positive impact in medical knowledge and research activities.
+Considering these facts, MED PHOENIX grants the permission to read, copy, print, download, and distribute, search, or link to the full texts of these articles which is available online (www.nmcbir.edu.np) freely.

 THE EDITORIAL PROCESS